withugetsu/kitsune/readme.md

-# A lightweight and efficient implementation of the Shadowsocks protocol written in Go.
+# kitune is a lightweight and efficient implementation of the Shadowsocks protocol written in Go.

 ## TODO LIST
 * support UDP relay.
 * implement shadowsocks server.
-* add CLI support.
+* add CLI support. ✅